bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.10.3 [Beta]
-    - The recalculations of possible routes in semi-autonomous operation is now throttled to improve performance
+    - The recalculation of possible routes in semi-autonomous operation is now throttled to improve performance
     - Fixed bug where non-station points with `"terminus" = false` in the JSON would erroneously be flagged as invalid

 * v1.10.2 [8/11/23]